SoSAFE! Information for Parents and Carers

 The principle is:

-- I say yes, you say yes and the behaviour is safe and appropriate – OK
+- I say yes, you say yes, and the behavior is safe and appropriate – OK

 - I say yes, you say no – Not OK